BECAUSE EVERY PERSON NEEDS TO KNOW

 It is our goal that in the coming 12 months,400 people who don’t typically attend church would complete Alpha in a Calvary campus.

-Champions Club will be launching in our Calvary Sunshine Coast campus in Semester Two, 2021.
-Already, finance has been donated to fund the set-up expenses for Champions Club on the Sunshine Coast.
+Calvary Champions will be launching in our Calvary Sunshine Coast campus in Semester Two, 2021.
+Already, finance has been donated to fund the set-up expenses for Calvary Champions on the Sunshine Coast.
 As part of our Calvary Worldwide commitment, our aim is to fund the first 12 months of operational expenses as this vital ministry launches and expands its reach.

 The majority of our Calvary campuses are located within close proximity to some of the most significant universities in our state.
 We don’t think this is by accident, but sincerely believe God has called us to reach thousands of university students for Christ, making